fmerg/pymerkle/docs/target/source/proof.rst

 Note that the root-hash encodes the tree's state as it is uniquely determined by its binary structure and the hash values stored by its leaf nodes.
-At any susequent moment, after further data have been encrypted into the tree, the monitor wants to verify that the the tree's current state is a possible evolvement of the saved one, meaning that no records have been back-dated and reencrypted, no encrypted data have been tampered, and the tree has never been branched or forked.
+At any susequent moment, after further data have been appended to the tree, the monitor wants to verify that the the tree's current state is a possible evolvement of the saved one, meaning that no entries have been back-dated and reappended, no appended data have been tampered, and the tree has never been branched or forked.
 To do so, the monitor submits the saved state as a challenge, to which the tree responds with a Merkle-proof ``proof`` as
 follows: